sophiayk20/sophiayk20.github.io/index.md

 #### 2025
-- **Statement-Tuning Enables Efficient Cross-lingual Generalization in Encoder-only Models** Findings of the Association for Computational Linguistics: ACL 2025
+- **Statement-Tuning Enables Efficient Cross-lingual Generalization in Encoder-only Models** *Findings of the Association for Computational Linguistics: ACL 2025, 2025*

 #### 2024